4 Important Conversations to Have With Parents This Year - Grow Youth & Kids Ministry Curriculum

 • FOLLOW-UP: Follow up with them with a quick text thanking them for their time after your conversation.
 If you had a challenging conversation, be sure to follow up with them about that as well.

 Having a face-to-face conversation with a parent might feel intimidating, but it doesn’t have to!
 With a little planning before your conversation and the understanding that most conversations fall into one of four categories, you can be better prepared and more strategic with how you spend time with and minister to parents and their families.
-(And if you’ve never thought about a strategy for parents and families, feel free to steal ours!)
+(And if you’ve never thought about a strategy for parents and families, feel free to steal ours for kids or for students!)

 Popular Posts